 Messalina (25-48 BC)

-Near the Colosseum, on Colle Oppio, next to the remains of the Temple of Emperor Claudius, wanders one of the most famous ghosts of imperial antiquity: a woman wrapped in a white peplum, her arms covered in jewels and a diadem in her hair, looking for yet another lover.
+Near the Colosseum, next to the remains of the Temple of Emperor Claudius, wanders one of the most famous ghosts of imperial antiquity: a woman wrapped in a white peplum, her arms covered in jewels and a diadem in her hair, looking for yet another lover.
 It is Messalina, the beautiful daughter of the consul Marco Valerio Messalla Barbato and Domizia Lepida.
 Barely fourteen, Caligula forced her to marry her mother's cousin, the future emperor Claudius, who was more than thirty years older than her, stutterer, lame, and at his third marriage.

 It is said that the young woman, dissatisfied with her marriage, began to lead a disorderly existence made up of extramarital affairs and sexual adventures in the city brothels.
 Her escapades were also documented by authoritative chroniclers such as Suetonius, Tacitus, and Juvenal.
 In short, all of Rome was aware of Messalina's transgressive behavior, except Claudio.
 When the girl fell in love with the consul Gaius Silio, enough to simulate a marriage with him, the emperor decreed her death.
 Messalina's life ended at the age of 23.

 Legend has it that after his death, the controversial Emperor Nero was buried in the center of Piazza del Popolo and that a walnut tree was planted above his tomb.
 His bones, however, began to attract spirits and demons that brought great fear to the residents of the area.
 The citizens asked Pope Pasquale II for help.
 In 1099, he had an apparition of the Vergin Mary, who suggested that he cut down the walnut, unearth the bones of the Emperor, burn, and disperse them in the Tiber.